The Top 10 Superhero Games Of All Time

 While not all superhero games are monumental duds like Superman on Nintendo 64, many tend to deliver middling, forgettable experiences.
 However, a select few that defy the stereotype to become superb titles we still look back on fondly as not only great superhero games, but terrific video games in their own rights.

-While the superhero films of today are often critically acclaimed and feature a wide array of faces, our list of the best superhero games is substantially less diverse, with half of the list focused on two heroes.
+While the superhero films of today are often critically acclaimed and feature a wide array of faces, our list of the best superhero games is substantially less diverse, with half of the list focused on two franchises.
 This speaks to the drastically different levels of quality these games have featured over the years.

 Check out our list of the 10 best superhero games of all time and be sure to let us know your favorites in the comments below.

 As the sole non-licensed entry on this list, Infamous delivers a compelling, original story starring Cole MacGrath, a bike messenger given the power of electrokinesis after being caught in an explosion.
 Cole must face off against other superhuman conduits and track down Kessler, a mysterious man with similar powers as him.
 Sucker Punch’s morality-based superhero debut was a terrific exclusive for the PlayStation 3 library and kicked off a great series for the studio.

 Marvel has an incredible lineup of heroes and villains, and Ultimate Alliance allows you to assemble a dream team and dungeon crawl through several well-known locations in the Marvel universe.
 Crafting your own custom superhero team made from the star-studded Marvel stable is beyond satisfying, and blasting through waves of enemies lives up to expectations.